Azure-Samples/Azure-Maps-Locator/README.md

 - Apply filters based on store properties or tags.
 - Explore a store detail page with an embedded map and weather conditions.
 - Access an admin page for editing and adding store details.
-- Enable auto deployment within your Azure subscription.
+- Enable auto-deployment within your Azure subscription.

 ## Getting Started in 5 Minutes

 Getting started is easy!
 If you're not a developer, follow these simple steps:

-1. **Azure Subscription**: Ensure you have a Azure subscription.
+1. **Azure Subscription**: Ensure you have an Azure subscription.
 If not, sign up for a free Azure subscription [here](https://azure.microsoft.com/free).

-2. **Azure Shell**: Login into the Azure Shell [shell.azure.com](https://shell.azure.com/)
+2. **Azure Shell**: Log in to the Azure Shell [shell.azure.com](https://shell.azure.com/).

-3. **Deployment script**: Run this PowerShell command (copy and past) to install the Azure Maps Store Locator: `iex (iwr "https://samples.azuremaps.com/install/storelocator.ps1").Content`
+3. **Deployment script**: Run this PowerShell command (copy and paste) to install the Azure Maps Store Locator: `iex (iwr "https://samples.azuremaps.com/install/storelocator.ps1").Content`

 For developers who need more control, follow the steps below to set up your development environment for the Azure Maps Store Locator.